PhaserEditor2D/helpcenter-phaser3/README.md

 It uses Progressive Web Application (PWA) techniques, so you can install it in your OS and open it offline.

-Our recommendation is using Google Chrome.
+Our recommendation is to use Google Chrome.
 This browser provides the best PWA support for the desktop.

 Also, you can download this repository and launch it locally.
 Just copy the content of the `dist/` folder in a directory served by Apache or any other PHP-compatible web server.